Can you learn to read social cues? The answer is YES!

-This time, I’m the one being interviewed and I have lots of tips and stories in the video and article below.
+This time, I’m the one being interviewed and I have lots of tips, social cues and stories in the video and article below.
 Enjoy!

 We’ve talked a lot about how to start conversations, how to meet people and good nonverbal cues for first impressions, but today I want to explore a different topic.
 How do you leave a conversation?
 How do you get out of social situations?

 I accidentally figured out this was a skill.
 I talk and teach about first impressions all the time.
 Everything from making a grand entrance to walking into a room and wowing the audience, but I realized one day that how we leave or exit an interaction is just as important as the approach.

 This is what I call the “lasting last impression.”
 If you don’t know how to exit a conversation, the whole thing ends so awkwardly it can ruin your entire interaction.
-I have a whole video on the art of the graceful exit:
+I have a whole video on the art of the lasting impression: